 What will my council do about unauthorised development?

-Where we are unsuccessful, enforcement action will be taken including the issuing of Enforcement Notices, Breach of Conditions Notices and Stop Notices.
+Where we are unsuccessful, enforcement action will be taken such as the issuing of Enforcement Notices, Breach of Conditions Notices and Stop Notices.

-Please contact us if you think that development is taking place without planning permission or outside its conditions, or you wish to report a run-down and derelict building.
+Please complete this form if you think that development is taking place without planning permission or outside its conditions, or you wish to report a run-down and derelict building.

 Enforcement Notices are legal documents that require certain action be taken to remedy a breach of planning control.
 They are issued where development has taken place without the correct planning permission.